How do I keep my dogs warm in kennels in winter?

 Looking after your gundogs in winter

-Your dogs should be cared for well through the winter.
+Your dogs should be cared for properly and thoughtfully throughout the winter.
 After shooting, when they are likely to be dirty and wet, besides towelling off after washing, a heat lamp is ideal for getting them completely dry.
-They can then settle down into a well-covered, warm bed and come to no harm even on the coldest of winter nights.
+They can then settle down into a well-covered, warm bed and come to no harm, even on the coldest of winter nights.